MoonPoet/xaprb-src/content/blog/flight-is-impossible.md

 The aeroplane will never fly.
 <br>_--- Lord Haldane, 1907_

 Note that the quote from Haldane, a high-ranking British official, came after successful flight.
-Many people refused to believe it, though, citing "proof" such as the widespread skepticism about it, and the lack of reporting by newspapers.
+Many people refused to believe the Wright Brothers' flight occurred for long afterwards, citing as "proof" the widespread skepticism, and the lack of reporting by newspapers.

-Of course, today we know that heavier-than-air flight is possible, and many similar things are too, but this pattern will continue for as long as people dare to dream of achieving things whose success is unclear.
+Of course, today we know that heavier-than-air flight is possible, and many similar things are too.
+But this pattern of disbelief in what has not yet been shown to be possible will continue for as long as people dare to dream of achieving things whose success is unclear.
-Just a few years later, the [Boston Evening Transcript](https://news.google.com/newspapers?nid=2249&dat=19091002&id=4pU-AAAAIBAJ&pg=770) reported that there simply weren't enough pilots.
+Just a few years after the first powered flight, the [Boston Evening Transcript](https://news.google.com/newspapers?nid=2249&dat=19091002&id=4pU-AAAAIBAJ&pg=770) reported that there simply weren't enough pilots.

 ![Boston Evening Transcript](/media/2017/06/boston-evening-transcript.png)